 Check out your local club, to see what they sail there.
 That way, you’ll get advice on what to buy, and consider a boat which others in the club race.
 It’s much more fun if you can participate in club racing.
 Find where your nearest club is by talking to your local hobby shop, or by contacting the American Model Yachting Association here or the Model Yachting Association in the UK, here.

 If you feel particularly ambitious, you could consider buying an RC sailboat kit.
 More about that here.

 How Do RC Sailboats Work?

-The transmitter, the thing you hold in your hands as your boat is sailing, usually operates on a 2.4 GHz frequency, and either has a wheel like controller to control the boat’s steering, or a couple of sticks which control the steering and the position of the sails.
+The transmitter, the thing you hold in your hands as your boat is sailing, usually operates on a 2.4 GHz frequency, and either has a wheel-like controller to control the boat’s steering or a couple of sticks that control the steering and the position of the sails.

 The electric motor, connected to the shaft that runs towards the back of the boat is usually at the front end of the boat.
 It also happens to contain a grease-filled stuffing tube that is used to provide lubrication as well as to prevent water from entering into the hull.

 The propeller is usually to be found at the end of the shaft.

 All the sensitive electronic equipment in the boat is protected by waterproof membranes or casings, for obvious reasons.